-Intrathecal Drug Pump Implantation
+Intrathecal Drug Pump Implant

 An intrathecal pump is a device that delivers small quantities of pain medication directly to the spinal fluid.
 When delivered in small doses, pain medications may minimize the side effects often experienced with larger oral doses of the same medications.